Mateus20Barros/CSS-Flexbox/README.md

 ### <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/css3/css3-original.svg" width="40" height="35" align="center"/> CSS Flexbox

-__The flexbox or flexible box model in CSS is a one-dimensional layout model that has flexible and efficient layouts with distributed spaces among items to control their alignment structure ie., it is a layout model that provides an easy and clean way to arrange items within a container.
-Flexbox can be useful for creating small-scales layouts & is responsive and mobile-friendly.__
+**The flexbox or flexible box model in CSS is a one-dimensional layout model that has flexible and efficient layouts with distributed spaces among items to control their alignment structure.
+It's a layout model that provides an easy and clean way to arrange items within a container.
+Flexbox can be useful for creating small-scales layouts is responsive and mobile-friendly.**

 <div align="center">
-  <h2>:bricks: Container Properties</h2>
+  <h2>:package: Container Properties</h2>
 </div>

 ### :fire: Display